Motiflets -- Simple and Accurate Detection of Motifs in Time Series: Introduction

 Though intuitively easy to describe, the specific definitions of the MD problem for a TS $T$ differ notably between existing works.
 Several tools focus only on \emph{motif pairs}~\cite{mueen2009exact,yeh2016matrix}, which are defined as the most similar pair(s) of subsequences of $T$ of user-defined length $l$.
 However, real-world motifs typically do not only occur in pairs; for example, heartbeats in ECG recordings are all similar to each other.
 A more general and arguably more natural approach to MD is the search for \emph{motif sets}, defined as the largest set of short TS approximately contained in $T$ and in \emph{some sense} close to each other.
-At least four different definitions exist for this \emph{in some sense}, namely (by date of publication): k-Motifs~\cite{patel2002mining}, Range Motif (RM)~\cite{mueen2009exact}, Learning Motif (LM)~\cite{grabocka2016latent}, and VALMOD Motif Sets~\cite{linardi2018valmod}\footnote{For precise definitions, see Section~\ref{sec:definitions}}.
+At least four different definitions exist for this \emph{in some sense}, namely (by date of publication): k-Motifs~\cite{patel2002mining}, Range Motif (RM)~\cite{mueen2009exact}, Learning Motif (LM)~\cite{grabocka2016latent}, and VALMOD Motif Sets~\cite{linardi2018valmod} (for precise definitions, see Section~\ref{sec:definitions}).
 All of these methods require users to provide two central parameters: the motif length $l$, and a distance threshold $r$.
 While the former can often be estimated using domain knowledge, the latter is very hard to set.
 Yet, no algorithms are known for learning the input parameters from the data.
-This creates the need of extensive manual tuning by trial-and-error when using these methods in practice.
-Notably, all existing algorithms for motif sets are heuristics, and the exact complexity of the underlying problem is often unknown.
-For RM, there actually exists no algorithm yet.